Why a car changes everything in Crete

 What car rental in Crete actually costs

+We went in September, and that timing is half the reason the Panda was thirty euros instead of double.
 Prices on Crete are driven by season more than anything else.
 The island runs hot from June, peaks brutally in late July and August, then drops back in September.
 Book in the shoulder months and you pay roughly half the August rate for the same car.
+The difference between our quiet, warm-sea week and the August crush was almost entirely in the price tag.

 Where to pick up: Heraklion vs Chania airport